Table of Contents

 4. A Financial Professional

 Unfortunately, work injuries can cause serious financial distress for workers.
-While workers’ compensation is meant to address these problems, it can take months or a year to resolve a claim.
+While workers’ compensation is meant to address these problems, it can take months or years to resolve a claim.
 In the meantime, you may worry about paying the bills.

 If you are concerned about your finances after an injury, it can be beneficial to speak to your workers’ compensation attorney.
 Attorneys understand the pressures of claims and can advise you about short-term disability benefits, unemployment benefits and other options.